anupb08/-PitchPresentation/index.Rmd

 ## Factors for pricing a Diamond

-1. Diamond price is depend upon several parameters.
+1. Diamond price is determined by several factors.
 2. Collected Daimond dataset from the website http://www.pricescope.com/
-3. From the Dataset, we choose 6 predictive variables : Shape, Carat, Cut, Color, Clarity & Depth
+3. From the Dataset, we choose 6 predictors : Shape, Carat, Cut, Color, Clarity & Depth
 4. The Target variable is diamond **Price**
+5. We will predict daimond price on the basis of the values of 6 predictors.

 --- .class #id